subinoy-roy/ghostprintcompanion/README.md

-This is a companion program for [printer-launcher-app](https://github.com/subinoy-roy/printer-launcher-app)
+This is a companion program for GhostPrint